gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/licenses/tools.md

 ## OpenOCD

-GNU ARM Eclipse OpenOCD is released under exactly the same license as the original OpenOCD, GPLv2.
+GNU MCU Eclipse OpenOCD is released under exactly the same license as the original OpenOCD, GPLv2.

 ## QEMU

-GNU ARM Eclipse QEMU is released under exactly the same license as the original QEMU, GPLv2.
+GNU MCU Eclipse QEMU is released under exactly the same license as the original QEMU, GPLv2.